Ready to write functional test cases that testers can action on and that, combined, thoroughly cover the product?

 For example, you might test a photo upload feature.
 When you add a photo, does it get added to the digital asset library?
 When you add a tag to that photo, does it get saved in the photo’s metadata?
 When you later search that tag, does the photo you added to the tag appear in the digital asset library’s search results?

-Inexperienced testers might assume that testing features is the only kind of testing that exists, but QA pros know that there are many other types of testing such as performance, usability, and scalability.
+Inexperienced testers might assume that testing features is the only kind of testing that exists, but QA pros know that there are many other types of testing, such as smoke testing, exploratory testing, performance testing, and usability testing.
 As a refresher, here’s how functional testing differs from nonfunctional testing.

 |What is functional testing||What is nonfunctional testing|